jjmonester/cucumber/README.md

 🥒 Cucumber Bot
 ===============
+Pickle is dead.
+Turnip was on the horizon.
+But Cucumber is here, fresh, crunchy and entirely un-pickled.
+No dev knowledge and entirely bug ridden (probably) this vibe coding experiment is an attempt to fill the void Pickle left in our world.

 Cucumber Bot is a Slack application designed to manage on-call rotations, daily hand-offs, and other scheduled team tasks with ease.
 It provides a simple, interactive interface within Slack to create, manage, and automate user queues.